raghumy/mlservice/README.md

 # mlservice

 This is a service to run models.
+This service uses Swagger to expose available protocols.

 ## Installation